Hear the difference: Using CrumplePop's WindRemover

 Pillarboxing” refers to black bars on the sides of the screen.
 This occurs when the filmed content has a taller aspect ratio than the screen.

-For the longest time, most videos have had horizontal dimensions with some minimal variation.
-However, the ascent of mobile devices and the concurrent social media networks have led to media files being consumed in otherwise unconventional ways.
+For the longest time, the majority of videos have had horizontal dimensions with some minimal variation.
+However, the ascent of mobile devices and social media networks have led to media files being consumed in other ways.
+Simply working on a TV screen or cinema screen just isn’t enough any more.

-We are embracing the portrait format more and more every day, so content has to be adapted to every valid platform to boost visibility and cater to users.
+We are embracing the portrait format – what you see when your hold your cellphone in front of you vertically rather than horizontally – more and more every day.
+This means content has to be adapted to every valid platform to boost visibility and get views

 This has become an important part of post-production – creating many versions of video content with each one having a different aspect ratio.